Electric Fields – VITAL to measure

 Most EMF audits only cover ELF AC magnetic fields and high frequencies – half of what we assess!

 ELF AC electric fields is NOT assessed by measuring body voltage.
 Body voltage gives an indication of exposure when someone is laying on their bed… that is all.
 ELF AC electric fields need to be measured with specialised equipment – as the fields are incredibly easy to influence.
 This means that if I put a meter in or very near the field, it will change.
 If I enter the field or move very close to it, it will change.
 (You can read more about the concept of earthing mats – which are all about managing this form of EMF here.)

 The Wisdom of Those Sensitive to EMF

 ELF AC electric fields emanate from the wall.
-One thing I have noticed when auditing homes of the electromagnetically sensitive is that they intuitively position their bed in the centre of the room – well away from all the walls.
+People who are electromagnetically sensitive position their bed in the centre of the room.
+I have seen this time and time again when assessing their places.
+Their beds are well away from all the walls.

 As well, they often turn circuits off – which can reduce the fields.

 Recently, I was called to complete an Essential Audit for a client who was primarily concerned about EMF.
 One of the biggest concerns was the smart meter – as is often the case.

 Like with all audits, an emphasis is placed on where a person spends time.

 So, I completed each of my layers of assessment, including my 4 levels of EMF testing.

 Level 1: high frequencies – due to the position of the smart meter.
 Areas where the client spent time were well within Building Biology Guidelines.